5636 Grand Blvd

 Saturday, April 4, 2020 at 1 PM

 This is said to be the oldest boat parade in the state of Florida, and it’s not something you want to miss.
 The parade starts in Millers Bayou along the Pithlachascotee River, and finishes at Sims Park.
-This year the theme is "All About Music".
+This year the theme is Roaring Twenties.
 So put on your thinking caps because Chasco Fiesta offers cash prizes in the following categories: Profit, Non-profit/Schools, and Individual/Family.

 Three $500 First Place Awards

 Three $300 Second Place Awards